-To increase daily attendance, the school will give students/classes/parents incentives for attendance including, but not limited to: certificates, community business partnership donations, and individual student prizes.
+To increase student engagement and attendance, the school will monitor and celebrate students/classes/parents who increase targeted attendance and overall student engagement through student recognition programs and incentives.
+Incentives may include, but are not limited to: certificates, class and individual student prizes.